-A coddle is an Irish dish often made to use up leftovers like bacon, potatoes and sausage.
-It dates back to the 1700s and is traditionally a dish eaten during the colder months.
+A Dublin Coddle dates back to the 1700s and is traditionally a dish eaten during the colder months using up leftovers in the fridge.
 The name ‘coddle’ is most likely derived from caudle, which comes from the French term meaning to boil gently, parboil or stew.
 Or so the research indicates.

-- 1 pkg smoked Mennonite sausage, sliced into chunks
+- 1/2 pkg or 190gr smoked Mennonite sausage sliced into chunks

-- 2 lbs or 6 medium yellow potatoes, peeled and cut into chunks
+- 4 medium yellow potatoes peeled and cut into chunks

 - 4 cups warmed chicken broth